-Beginning in summer 2018, the City and WMATA will begin construction on the King Street-Old Town Metrorail Station Access Improvement project.
+Beginning in August 2018, the City and WMATA will begin construction on the King Street-Old Town Metrorail Station Access Improvement project.
 This long-standing project will improve access and safety at the station, aligning the project with the City's Vision Zero initiative.
 During construction, the King Street-Old Town Metrorail Station will remain open with no impact to train service, but there will be significant changes to areas outside the station during construction.
 A separate project by WMATA to rehabilitate the station platform will begin construction in summer 2019 that will affect train service.
 The City is working with WMATA to coordinate both projects.

 The King Street-Old Town Metro Access Improvements project has been under study and design by the City and WMATA for many years.
 Initial funding to kick off the first study was received in 2006, resulting in an initial conceptual design that was reviewed by the public over the course of three community meetings.
 The community feedback resulted in a completely new design better aligned with the urban Upper King Street area and more functional for all users.
 The new concept was completed in 2010, then reviewed by City boards and commissions, and ultimately adopted by City Council in 2012.
 Over the past five years, the City has worked closely with WMATA, City boards and commissions, and the community to finalize this complex design project, which has involved many stakeholders.

-The project, which will be split into two phases, will be under construction for the next two years, and is expected to be completed in 2020.
-The first phase of construction, lasting approximately one year, will require the relocation of bus bays to surrounding streets.
+The project, which will be split into two phases, will be under construction for the next two years, and is expected to be completed in summer 2020.
+The first phase of construction, lasting approximately 17 months, will require the relocation of bus bays to surrounding streets.
 After completion of the first phase, buses will move back to the station.
 Other facilities – including locations for Kiss & Ride, and shuttles – will remain closed for the duration of the project construction.
 Additional information on the construction phasing and impacts can be found here.

 Project Purpose and Goals